fsystemweb/crm-dashboard/README.md

 ## Architecture

 Our architecture follows a **feature module** approach with **lazy loading** for enhanced modularity and performance.
 All shared components are standalone, combining the advantages of feature modules and standalone components, which streamline development and reduce dependencies.
+.
+This project demonstrates the use of Nx libraries.
+The **shared module** is implemented as an Nx library

 Additionally, the styling follows a **mobile-first** approach to ensure optimal responsiveness across devices.